 Photography scratches several itches – it gets me out in nature and seeing creatively.
 But it doesn’t make me think about things in the philosophical, incisive way that I was trained to in the Theology Department of Bristol University.

 I like getting my teeth into an idea and really considering it from all angles.

 So, as if my life wasn’t busy enough already, I’ve decided to start writing again and recording vlogs on those developed thoughts when I have a chance.

 I don’t know whether vlogging will become a major part of my life.
 But I have created a database for these ideas in the same way I have for my photography planner:

-Adding these two elements back into my life – some much needed intellectual stimulation and a new hierarchical organisational system – helped me reboot after a weird year and so far it has brought some much needed balance to my life – which was starting to feel simultaneously and contrarily undirected and on rails!
+Adding these two elements back into my life – some much needed intellectual stimulation and a new hierarchical organisational system – helped me reboot after a weird year and so far it has brought some much needed balance to my life – which was starting to feel simultaneously undirected and on rails!